 The Employee Performance Rights Plan was approved by special resolution at the annual general meeting of the Company on 16 October 2003.
 The plan, as originally approved, governed the provision of share based long term incentives in the form of performance rights issued between 16 October 2003 and 6 April 2006 inclusive.
 Other than those which lapsed, all performance rights issued under the original plan vested prior to 30 June 2009.
 Vesting of the performance rights was contingent on the Company achieving a Total Shareholder Return (TSR) which was at or above the 50th percentile relative to the TSR of a peer group of companies comprising those entities within the ASX top 100 index by market capitalisation (excluding companies with the GICS industry codes of commercial banks, oil and gas and metals and mining).
-The original plan provided for vesting of 50% of the rights if the Company was ranked at the 50th percentile of TSR performance and for 100% of the rights to vest if the Company was placed at or above the 75th percentile.
+The original plan provided for vesting of 50% of the rights if the Company was ranked at the 50th percentile.
 Relative TSR performance between the 50th and 75th percentile resulted in the proportion of performance rights that vested increasing on a straight-line basis.
 Vested performance rights which are exercised entitle the holder to one ordinary share for nil consideration.